2020 UEFA Europa League Championship Odds Tracker

 Despite the tournament featuring some of the lesser teams in Europe, the title is still often lifted by a side coming from one of the big five leagues in the continent.
 That’s been the case in each of the past eight years and nine of ten.
 Porto from the Portuguese league won in 2010.
 In 2009 Ukranian side Shakhtar Donestk were the last winners of the competition when it was still called the UEFA Cup

-2020 UEFA Europa Championship Odds By Top 5 Leagues
+2020 UEFA Europa League Odds By Top 5 Leagues

 Spain, England and Italy have dominated this competition over the years with 11, nine and nine titles respectively.
 Next in line is Germany with six winners and Netherlands with four.